raifcoonjah/Saturn-startpage/README.md

 <br>

 ## What's Saturn Startpage?
-Saturn is a custom startpage thats build to replace your current new-tab with a custom one, build with speed and user experience in mind.
-We keep things simple and clean.
-Reducing user distractions making you more productive.
+Saturn is a custom startpage thats build to replace your current new-tab with a custom one.
+Build with speed ⚡ and user experience 🧠 in mind!

 ## Installation